 EUTANK57 is a 3.2 million-gallon vertical tank with a fixed roof for the storage of distillate fuel oil with installation date of November 1993.
 Buckeye agreed to use this tank to only store organic materials that have a true vapor pressure of 0.5 psia (3.5 kPa) or less, so the provisions of NSPS, 40 CFR 60, Subpart Kb do not apply to EUTANK57.
-There are two (2)

-additional fixed roof tanks, EUTANK13 and EUTANK 21, covered under FGDISTTANKS.
-These two tanks have installation dates in the mid to late 1920s.
+EUTANK13 and EUTANK 21, covered under FGDISTTANKS, are fixed roof tanks for diesel storage.
+These two tanks have installation dates in the mid to late 1920s.Tank 21 has been out of service for more than 20 years.